 Jerusalem is captured for Rome by General Pompey

-Herod King of Judea is Rome appointed by Rome
+Herod King of Judea is appointed by Rome

 Herod the Great rules